saleor/saleor-docs/docs/dashboard/configuration/staff.md

 To edit a user account, access it from the staff members list, make any relevant changes, and then click _Save_ in the footer.

-To delete a user, click _Delete_ on the left side of the footer and then confirm removal.
+To delete a user, click _Delete_ on the left side of the footer and then confirm the removal.